Here’s 10 reasons to Ski Quebec…great skiing is just over the border, eh?!

-Le Massif built the only dedicated Luge trail in North America, the 3rd longest in the world, and it's open to amateurs like me!
+Go Rodeling on the only dedicated Luge trail in North America, the 3rd longest in the world, and it’s open to amateurs like me!
 You sit on a traditional wooden runner sled, called a Rodel in Europe, and slide down a 4.6 mile snowy trail with only your feet as brakes and your body as steering.
-It's a crazy Canadian sport, wouldn't fly in the safety-scared U.S., and it's a deal for the downhill thrill at $35.
+It’s a crazy Canadian sport, wouldn’t fly in the safety-scared U.S., and it’s a deal for the downhill thrill at $35.
 I made it without crashing, more than I can say for the 20 others, but no one sledded without cracking up in laughter (or was that nervous giggling?).

-There is no on-mountain lodging at Le Massif, so ringmaster Gauthier has built a fantastic Hotel La Ferme in nearby Baie St Paul , where he grew up.
+For ski and stay lodging at Le Massif, so ringmaster Gauthier has built a fantastic Hotel La Ferme in nearby Baie St Paul , where he grew up.
 This unique modern hotel complex features five themed lodging buildings, a grand lobby with an après ski lounge, and amazing dining in an elegant lofty open-concept kitchen.
-Rates are surprisingly affordable at "The Farm" translated, $199 for a swank suite that accommodates families nicely or $49 a night in the dormitory.
+Rates are surprisingly affordable at “The Farm” translated, $199 for a swank suite that accommodates families nicely or $49 a night in the dormitory.

 Tremblant is another world class ski resort in Quebec, an hour north of Montreal.
 This three sided ski mountain has modern lifts and over 100 ski trails, but the best amenity is the bustling European style ski village at the base with the most genuine après ski in North America.

-It's worth the drive north to discover the ski gems of Tremblant, Le Massif and Mont Sainte Anne, certainly cheaper than flying to the French Alps.
+Did we mention the exchange rate?!
+It’s worth the drive north to discover the ski gems of Tremblant, Le Massif and Mont Sainte Anne, certainly cheaper than flying to the French Alps.
 Quebec has plenty of snow this season, your dollar is on par, and you can parlez Français for fun (think: piste, après-ski, bière, fromage, joie de vivre).